 Features

-Our final conversation last year with the band who started it all.
+Our final conversation with Ozzy Osbourne, Tony Iommi and Geezer Butler reflecting on all things Black Sabbath: the band who started it all…

-Last February, Black Sabbath called it a day, following the hugely successful The End World Tour.
-As we celebrate all things Sabbath this week, in the run-up to the release of the Birmingham Four’s Supersonic Years vinyl box set of seven-inch singles from their ‘70s era on Friday, we take a look back to when Kerrang!’s Nick Ruskell spoke to them ahead of the final curtain.
+In March 2017, Black Sabbath officially called it a day, following the hugely successful The End World Tour.
+We take a look back to when Kerrang!’s Nick Ruskell spoke to them ahead of the final curtain.

 “I know a guy called Ozzy,” Tony Iommi, the guitarist, puzzles to Bill Ward, his drumming friend, thinking of a mischievous young lad from the year below him at school.
 “But it just can’t be the same guy.
 I’ve never heard him sing.”